 1.2.
-“Business Day” means any weekday on which Company’s office in Virginia is open in the ordinary course of business.
+“Business Day” means any weekday on which Company’s office is open during Normal Business Hours as defined in Section 1.

 1.3.
 “Client” means any Person that signs an Agreement with Company.